 Shortly thereafter, the east wing would get upgrades in the form of an AMC theater and a large food court.

 All the while, business continued to boom at Regency Square, perhaps more so than ever.

 There’s an old proverb based on a Bible passage that states, “Pride comes before a fall.”

 In the mid ’80s, Furchgott’s announced their merger with Stein Mart.
 While most of the chain’s stores were converted to the Stein Mart branding, Regency’s operators proudly believed the brand to be too low-class for their mall and opted to pursue a replacement anchor.

 At the turn of the decade, Regency faced stiff new competition in the form of The Avenues.
-This new two-story mall, constructed along the intersection of Philips Highway and Southside Blvd., offered a slightly more upscale shopping experience and threatened to lure customers from the then-thriving Baymeadows area away from Regency.
+This new two-story mall, constructed along the intersection of Philips Highway and Southside Boulevard, offered a slightly more upscale shopping experience and threatened to lure customers from the Baymeadows area away from Regency.